 Abstract

-Scavenged wildlife products are a unique variety of common pool wildlife resources that are collected without killing or capturing the animal, and their collection is understudied and potentially underregulated relative to their conservation significance.
-The separability of these products from the animals that produce them complicates efforts to link their harvest to future resource availability, resulting in a lack of active management.
-However, these resources are gaining popularity as online markets cater to a growing global demand for niche animal products.
-A notable example is naturally shed antlers, collected by “shed hunters” from wild herds for both personal and commercial use.
-In the Greater Yellowstone Ecosystem (GYE), home to the largest migratory cervid populations in the lower 48 states, shed hunting’s growing popularity has created a potential common-pool resource dilemma.
-We surveyed shed hunters before and after a key policy change in Wyoming and uncovered a diverse array of recreational and commercial values for antler collection.
-Our results show that resource users are experiencing externalities from increased congestion and indicate strong overall support for active management, though participants differed in their preferred approaches.
-For the first time, we explore the social dynamics and management preferences of scavenged resource user groups and highlight important complexities related to management.
-Notably, we emphasize the importance of the separability of the resource from the animal, a key characteristic of scavenged resources, when considering management approaches.
-Specifically, approaches like seasons designed to reduce overlap of resource use and wildlife during key periods could support recreational opportunities while reducing disturbances to wildlife.
+Scavenged wildlife resources are a unique type of common pool wildlife resource that are collected without killing or capturing the animal, and their collection is understudied and potentially underregulated relative to their conservation significance.
+The separability of these resources from the living population of animals that produce them can complicate efforts to link collection to future resource availability and develop management strategies.
+Furthermore, these resources are gaining popularity as online markets cater to a growing global demand for niche animal products.
+A notable example is naturally shed antlers from wild herds collected by “shed hunters” for both personal and commercial use.
+In the Greater Yellowstone Ecosystem (GYE), home to the largest migratory cervid populations in the continental United States, shed hunting's growing popularity has created a potential common-pool resource dilemma.
+We surveyed shed hunters before and after a key policy change in Wyoming.
+Our results reveal diverse recreational and commercial values for antler collection.
+We also show that resource users are experiencing externalities from increased congestion and indicate strong overall support for active management, though participants differ in their preferred approaches.
+Exploration of the social dynamics reveals multiple types of scavenged resource user groups giving rise to a complex management environment.
+In considering future management in the GYE shed hunting context, we emphasize the importance of the separability of the resource from the animal.
+Specifically, approaches like seasons designed to reduce overlap of resource use and wildlife during key periods can support recreational opportunities while reducing disturbances to wildlife.

 DOI